- Biochemical, biophysical and biological properties of foods, ingredients, and components

 Manuscripts for research papers

 Manuscripts should be prepared using Word.
 The following components are required for a complete manuscript: Cover letter, Title, Author(s), Author affiliation(s), Abstract, Keywords, Main text (including Introduction, Materials and Methods, Results and Discussion, Conclusion), References, Acknowledgements, Tables, Figure legend and Figures.
 Include page numbers on the document, beginning with the title page as number 1.
-Line numbering is also required.
+Continuous line numbering on the left is also required.
 Please use the standard 12-point Times New Roman fonts.

 A cover letter must accompany each submission.
 It must include the following information:(1) The brief explanation of the significance of the work presented in the manuscript